How do I know which size to buy?

 The important thing is that the garment fits, no matter what it says on the label (we won't tell if you won't!).
 Of course, everybody is unique, so when it comes to 'ready-to-wear' garments, there's always a slight compromise!

 However, in supplying ladies outerwear to major High Street brands for many years, we have a reputation for comfortable, quality coats that fit in all the right places!

 Buying online offers distinct advantages:

-- To begin with, we don't have the overhead of operating multiple retail shop units, so we can pass savings on to you with a range of stylish yet affordable outerwear.
+- We don't have the overhead of operating multiple retail shop units, so we can pass savings on to you with a range of stylish yet affordable outerwear.

-- Secondly, we know that many of our loyal customers are busy during traditional working hours, and so don't always have the opportunity to go shopping for a new coat, browsing rails, spending time in changing rooms and queuing up at tills.
-We provide zoom imagery and all the important details, so you can inspect each style easily, at home, on your smartphone or tablet while commuting or wherever you may be.
+- We know that many of our loyal customers are busy during traditional working hours and so don't always have the opportunity to go shopping for a new coat, browsing rails, spending time in changing rooms and queuing up at tills.

 Please note garment measurements will always be bigger than actual body measurements.
 Garments may vary in size specification depending on the style and ease allowance but will still fit the body size indicated.

 Winter coat and jacket styles are often quite roomy to allow for warm winter layers.